All told, I spent two nights in the ICU, and three days in the hospital. This comprised:

 As I was soon to find, in those first few days (and weeks) after I got discharged, it was always higher.
 (More on that later).

 So, the nurse arrived, and Stefan began preparing breakfast so that she could watch me inject my short acting insulin and I could eat right after.
 She freaked out when my blood sugar read at like, a 283, and insisted on calling the doctor, (what doctor?
 It was a Saturday…) and finally got through to someone at the hospital who approved adding a few more units of Humalog onto the dose I was about to take.
 As she observed Stefan making food, she made a smiling comment about how I shouldn’t let him cook for me that often, or I’d gain even more weight.

 At one point, she stared at me the way you observe a captive animal at a zoo – sadly but with fascination, and remarked that I was so young to get diabetes.

-“WHAT THE FUCK DO I DO WITH THAT?!”
+“WHAT DO I DO WITH THAT?!”
 I screamed at her.
 “YOU’RE A NURSE, FOR GOD’S SAKES!
-DO YOU HAVE ANY FUCKING CONCEPT OF PROPRIETY?!”
+DO YOU HAVE ANY CONCEPT OF PROPRIETY?!”

 No. I didn’t say any of that.
-Instead, I smiled, nodded, and kept doing my diabetes tasks so that I could get her the hell out of my apartment.
+Instead, I smiled, nodded, and kept doing my diabetes tasks so that I could get her out of my apartment.

 If I could go back to that weekend and give myself any words of advice, I would say “Just make it to Tuesday.
 Just make it to the endocrinologist.
 You’ll get some answers then.”